nik0lai/psychonomie_nl/src/content/pages/conference.md

 ## Keynote speakers

+See <a href="/conference-keynotes">this page</a> for details about the keynotes.

-Confirmed key note speakers are:
+Confirmed keynote speakers are:

 - Prof. Sonja Kotz, University of Maastricht ([homepage](https://band-lab.com))
 - Prof. Sarah-Jayne Blakemore, University of Cambridge ([homepage](https://sites.google.com/site/blakemorelab/))